aerni/statamic-apple-news/README.md

 Now you can open the `News Preview` app, select the `article.json` and the device you want to use for preview.

-## Publish Article on Apple News
+## Creating an article

+### Publishing
-Open the collection entry you want to publish on Apple News, navigate to the "Apple News" tab, and customize the options to your liking.
-Once you're ready to publish, flick the "Published" toggle and save the entry.
-Your article is now being processed by Apple News.
-Refresh the page to see the current "Publish State".
+Open the entry in the Statamic CP that you want to publish on Apple News.
+Navigate to the `Apple News` tab and customize the options to your liking.
+Once you're ready to publish, flick the `Published` toggle and save the entry.
+The article is now being processed by Apple News.
+Refresh the page to see the current `Publish State`.

+### Updating
+The article will be updated every time you save the Statamic entry in the CP.

+> **Note:** The article will actually be updated every time the `Statamic\Events\EntrySaving` event is dispatched.

+### Unpublishing aka Deleting
+Unflick the `Published` toggle to delete the article.
+Deleting a Statamic entry will do the same.

+> **Note:** There is no option to unpublish an article per se.
+Alternatively you can use the `Hidden` toggle.

 ## License
 Apple News is **commercial software** but has an open-source codebase.
 If you want to use it in production, you'll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/aerni/apple-news).